Jedrzej94/-WEB-Vehicle-stock-system/README.md

 - User login system, sign in & sign up using database (with password hashing).
 - Basic maintain functions such as: add, amend, delete, view etc.
 - Different permissions depending on the admin (user's) level.
-- Folder creation with removing functionality including removing folders which contain data in it.
+- Folder creation & removing (with functionality to remove folders which contain data in it).
 - Dynamic navigation bar creation.
+- String processing.
-- objective programming.
+- Objective programming.

 # Database
 ___________________________________